lshapiro1/415Project/README.md

 # Next

  * For question index page for admin: show questions and polls, button to create new question, for each question button to make new poll
+   * need to fix multichoice and figure out how to handle other question assets
  * When redirecting a student to courses_index, potentially redirect to show page if they're just in one course, or to the *right* course page if it's the right time/day

  * For poll index page show each poll, number of responses, whether open/closed